 Evidence showing how the debt arose

-If standard terms and conditions are relied upon a copy of those terms should be produced together with evidence showing how they were incorporated into the contract with the other party.
-Such evidence may include a copy of a letter enclosing the standard terms and conditions, an order form referring to the standard terms and conditions or evidence from a witness confirming that they handed a copy of the standard terms and conditions to the other party.
+If standard terms and conditions are relied upon in your claim, a copy of those terms should be produced together with evidence showing how they were incorporated into the contract with the debtor, for instance, copy of a letter enclosing the standard terms and conditions; or an order form referring to them.

-It is important to note that if standard terms and conditions are relied upon it is necessary to show that the other party had notice of the standard terms and conditions before the contract was made.
+It is important to note that if standard terms and conditions are relied upon, it is necessary to show that the other party had notice of them before the contract was made.

 Attendance of witnesses